NuclearInstruments/SCISDK/docs/list.md

 Because the List is a FIFO is not possible to know a priori the number of bytes that will be transferred.
 The  `SCISDK_AllocateBuffer` take indeed an extra parameter to specify the size of the buffer (in FPGA word) on the PC side; the `SCISDK_ReadData` function will try to read the maximum number of bytes that can fit in the buffer.

 *It is important to note that the buffer size is specified in FPGA word and not in bytes.
-The FPGA word size is specified in SciCompiler and it is the size of the data input signal.
+The FPGA word size is specified in Sci-Compiler and it is the size of the data input signal.
 This is always a multiple of 32 bits (DWORD).
 All transfer will always be done with a size multiple of the FPGA word size (input signal size).
 This ensure that is not possible to read partial world that will corrupt data in an urecoverable way*

 The readout can be configure to work in two different mode:
 - blocking : the `SCISDK_ReadData` function will block until the buffer is full or the timeout is reached.